-Similarly, the heroic "freedom fighters" supported by the US (you may be starting to see a pattern here with U.S-backed "freedom fighters"), and spurred on by the Clinton and media lies about "black mercenaries" fighting for Qaddafi, laid waste to the all-black town of Tawergha, again with little attention given in the US to the carnage.
-Human Rights Watch continued to sound the alarm about this town a full two years after the intervention, stating: "[t]he Libyan government should take urgent steps to stop serious and ongoing human rights violations against inhabitants of the town of Tawergha, who are widely viewed as having supported Muammar Gaddafi.
-The forced displacement of roughly 40,000 people, arbitrary detentions, torture, and killings are widespread, systematic, and sufficiently organized to be crimes against humanity and should be condemned by the United Nations Security Council."
-But, of course, given that these were the wrong victims, no one did condemn those who made them suffer.
+Similarly, the heroic "freedom fighters" supported by the US (you may be starting to see a pattern here with U.S-backed "freedom fighters"), and spurred on by the Clinton and media lies about "black mercenaries" fighting for Qaddafi, laid waste to the all-black town of Tawergha, again with little attention

 As it turned out, Libya was just the first of numerous new military interventions the US would make in Africa.
-Indeed, "'barely a month after the fall of Tripoli-and in the same month Gaddafi was murdered (October 2011)-the US announced it was sending troops to no less than four more African countries: the Central African Republic, Uganda, South Sudan and the Democratic Republic of Congo.""
-Still it is argued that it is Russia which is trying to take over the world.
+Indeed, "'barely a month after the fall of Tripoli-and in the same month Gaddafi was murdered (October 2011)-the US announced it was sending troops to no less than four more African countries: the Central African Republic, Uganda, South Sudan and the Democratic Republic of Congo.'"291 Still it is argued that it is Russia which is trying to take over the world.